gzbsingh/ProjectManagementSystem/README.md

 ## EndPoints
  GET
-/projects: get list of all projects.
+/projects: get a list of all projects.

 PUT
 /projects: update project.